 SSK - Submarines

 Thailand is the only major naval power in Southeast Asia that does not operate submarines.
-By 2012 Neighboring Indonesia, Malaysia and Singapore all had submarines, and Vietnam has placed orders for six Kilo-class submarines from Russia.
+The Thai navy wants submarines, and even already has a logo for their anticipated submarine squadron.
+By 2013 neighboring Indonesia, Malaysia and Singapore all had submarines, and Vietnam had placed orders for six Kilo-class submarines from Russia.
 Thailand was left in league with poor countries in the region such as Cambodia and Burma which cannot afford submarines, and also land-locked Laos, which couldn't possibly need them.

 The Gulf of Thailand´s water is possibly too shallow for submarine operations, but surely also too shallow for effective anti-submarine warfare.
 The Baltic and the Gulf of Thailand have much in common.
 The average depth of the Baltic is a bit deeper (180 ft) versus an average depth of about 120 ft, but the Baltic deeps are much deeper (1500 ft versus 320 ft maximum depth).
 The Gulf of Thailand sees heavy input from freshwater rivers which forms a low salinity layer (roughly 3.15%) down to 150ft and a high salinity base (3.4%) in the depths.
 The Gulf of Thailand also has extensive shallows and coral reefs.